corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/operating/cryptoservice-configuration.md

 The cryptographic operations that are performed by the HSM are key generation and signing.
 The private key material is stored in the HSM if the node is configured to use an HSM.
 The public keys are stored in the HSM (if configured for the node) and the respective key stores, which is the node key store (nodekeystore.jks) for the node CA key (nodeca) and legal identity (identity-private-key).
-The certificate chain is stored there together with a dummy private key as the Java API does not allow to create an entry for a certificate chain without a key.
+The certificate chain is stored in the key store with a dummy private key as the Java API does not allow to create an entry for a certificate chain without a private key.
 The certificate chain is not stored in the HSM.

 {{< note >}}
 The dummy private key entry does not contain any sensitive private key data.

 {{< /note >}}

-Operations involving the private keys (e.g. signature generation) will be delegated by the node to the HSMs, while operations involving the public keys (e.g. signature verification) will be performed by the node.
+Operations involving the private keys (e.g., signature generation) will be delegated by the node to the HSMs, while operations involving the public keys (e.g., signature verification) will be performed by the node.

-A Corda node, including a notary node, must have its node CA and legal identity keys in the same keystore or HSM.
+A Corda node, including a notary node, must have its node CA and legal identity keys in the same key store or HSM.
-Splitting these keys across a combination of different keystores and HSMs is not supported.
-TLS keys can be configured either in the same keystore/HSM, as node legal identity, or separately.
+Splitting these keys across a combination of different key stores and HSMs is not supported.
+TLS keys can be configured either in the same key store/HSM, as node legal identity, or separately.

 {{< note >}}
-Importing existing keys from the file-based keystore into a HSM is not supported.
+Importing existing keys from the file-based key store into a HSM is not supported.

 {{< /note >}}

 ## Configuration

-As mentioned in the description of the configuration file ([Node configuration](../setup/corda-configuration-file.md)), the `node.conf` has has three relevant fields:
+As mentioned in the description of the configuration file ([Node configuration](../setup/corda-configuration-file.md)), the `node.conf` has three relevant fields:
 * `cryptoServiceName`
 * `cryptoServiceConf`
 * Optional: `cryptoServiceTimeout`